-Maximum Allowable Pump Feed Pressure.
-The maximum pressure that a receiver tank's fill coupling, fill valves and pipe work and any connected circuit are designed for.
-It is typically between 15 bar and 45 bar.
+Maximum pressure that a receiver tank's fill coupling, fill valves and pipe work and any connected circuit are designed for.
+It is typically between 15 bar and 45 bar (220 psi and 650 psi).
 It is normally higher than the MAWP of the tank, to allow for pressure drop in the inlet system during the filling.